Arnold-Chiari or Chiari type II malformation: cranial and cerebral anomalies arising as a part of the spectrum of open spina bifida.

 NORMAL SONOGRAPHIC ANATOMY OF THE FETAL CENTRAL NERVOUS SYSTEM

 Transvaginal high-frequency high-resolution probes reveal fine details of the developing cerebrum (Figure 18-1).
 Starting from 7 weeks, menstrual age, the primary cerebral vescicles can be identified with transvaginal sonography as fluid-filled areas.
 From 11 weeks’ gestation, the brightly echogenic choroid plexuses filling the large lateral ventricles are the most prominent intracranial structures.
-In the second trimester, a detailed ...
+In the second ...